craigalder/N741Hmwk7/Hmwk7AnswerKey.md

 ### Linear Regression

 So, instead of running a logistic regression model for a binary/categorical outcome, we'll run a linear regression for `SleepHrsNight` as a numeric/continuous outcome.
 After running the model, the predictions are saved and then plotted against the original values.
 As you can see in the plot below, the model does not do a very good job.
-THe adjusted R2 is only 0.04 and the predicted sleep times are very narrow (basically around the mean) and do not lie along a y=x reference line.
+The adjusted R2 is only 0.04 and the predicted sleep times are very narrow (basically around the mean) and do not lie along a y=x reference line.

 ``` r
 # build dataset for these 10 variables and SleepHrsNight